-The M.S. in Environmental Policy and Planning prepares students for careers in policy, science, and research in the environmental sector.
-Offered through the Department of Urban and Environmental Policy and Planning (UEP) at Tufts, the program prepares the next generation of leaders—‘practical visionaries’—who will contribute to the development and promotion of environmentally sustainable communities.
+The M.S. degree in Environmental Policy and Planning, offered through the Department of Urban and Environmental Policy and Planning (UEP) at Tufts, prepares the next generation of leaders—‘practical visionaries’—who will contribute to the development and promotion of environmentally sustainable communities.

 This degree offers students the opportunity to focus on environmental science, policy, and planning issues that are increasingly relevant in today’s world.
 Tufts UEP graduate students learn to confront current social and environmental challenges and gain the necessary skill set to work towards effective solutions.

 Students interested in careers in policy, science, and research in the environmental sector may want to consider the M.S. degree in Environmental Policy and Planning.
 The M.S. follows the same degree requirements as the M.A.
 Students will work with their faculty advisor to develop a coursework track and a thesis that focuses specifically on sustainability and environmental issues.

 If you have seven or more years of significant, relevant professional experience, you may consider UEP's mid-career Master of Public Policy (M.P.P.) program.

 - Five required core courses covering theoretical foundations and professional skills: